bootdotdev/blog/content/misc/popular-coding-languages-2021.md

 Assuming Rust is able to overcome current difficulties, I expect it will become more popular year by year.
 It has a dedicated fan base of current developers, with a growing chunk of coders interested in learning it.
 While it may not be top of the list in 2021, I believe it may be the most popular coding language of 2022 or beyond.

 [Many coders](https://www.reddit.com/r/rust/comments/7rza1q/why_is_rust_difficult/dt0rp4o?utm_source=share&utm_medium=web2x&context=3) compare it favorably to C++ in terms of ease of learning.
-The priority on safe code can be frustrating for many coders who type in code only to get annoying error messages, but this may be a shift away from the “move fast and break things” mentality and moving more towards a safer, more structurally sound codebase.
+The priority on safe code can be frustrating for many coders who type in code only to get annoying error messages, but this may be a shift away from the "move fast and break things" mentality and moving more towards a safer, more structurally sound codebase.
 It has applications for both long-standing necessities of development as well as more futuristic endeavors.
-[Mozilla’s page](https://research.mozilla.org/rust) on it describes the applications as ranging from, “game engines, operating systems, file systems, browser components and simulation engines for virtual reality.”
+[Mozilla’s page](https://research.mozilla.org/rust) on it describes the applications as ranging from, "game engines, operating systems, file systems, browser components and simulation engines for virtual reality."

 For these reasons, Rust may be the most popular coding language of the future.